chaseplusplus0/Mario-Kart-Bike/README.md

 This was a 3 person capstone project at Tennessee Technological University that took place over the course of two semesters of class.
 Team members include Reed Hester, Leah Faulkner, and Chase Griffin.
 Reed Hester is an Electrical Engineer and a graduating senior, and he worked mostly on the physical frame, modelling, and resistive element of the design.
 Chase Griffin is a Computer Engineer and also a graduating senior, and he worked on developing the control systems, implementing the component and sensor systems on the bike, and writing the programs to both operate and control the components and communicate with the Nintendo Switch/MarioKart game.
 Leah Faulkner is also a Computer Engineer, and she worked on the MET health system equations, touchscreen GUI controls, and the board box fan/airflow improvement.
 The supervising faculty member on this project was Jesse Roberts, and he proposed the original idea for the project itself.
 There was no direct customer for this project, and the intended userbase was very broad.

 # Repo Contents

 This repository contains various bits of code used in the Mario Kart Bike capstone project.
-There are two Arduino files, one python program, and one entire RPi OS containing a working version of the python program with all dependencies included.
+There are two Arduino files, one python program for the GUI, and one larger python program that collects data from every external system and converts it to controller data.

 ### Arduino Files